 The tribunal focused on what the claimant ‘does’, on what an outside observer would see.
 It is very doubtful that a tribunal would reach the same decision today.
 When the 2006 Guidance on definition of disability was being prepared, British Stammering Association (BSA) expressed its concern at the S v The Lord Advocate decision.
 BSA argued that the new guidance should make clear that effects of a stammer may be hidden, and that hidden effects are relevant in deciding whether it is a disability.
 This was reflected in the 2006 guidance, and has been carried forward into the current 2011 guidance.
 (See Hiding the stammer)

-In all later cases specifically on stammering that I know of, where it has been disputed and the tribunal decided the issue, the tribunal has held that the stammer was a “disability”.
+In most later cases specifically on stammering that I know of, where it has been disputed and the tribunal decided the issue, the tribunal has held that the stammer was a “disability”.
 The three exceptions are one in 2023 where there was not enough evidence and also the tribunal failed to consider whether the stammer’s effect in job interviews should count, one in 2021 where the evidence presented was limited, and one in 2019 where it was not accepted the claimant had a stammer at all.
 Examples are: